 Item Uncertainty Effect if actual results differ Pensions liability The estimated liabilities depend on a number of complex judgements.
-These include future retirement ages, mortality rates, salary increases, returns on investments The accounts show the pension liability fell during 2013/14 to £27m.
-Sensitivity and discount rates.
-A firm of consulting actuaries is engaged to provide advice on these assumptions. to the factors contributing to this estimate are shown in Note 43i.
-Debtors The most significant debtor issue for the Council is its responsibility for collecting £86m in business rates and council tax.
+These include future retirement ages, mortality rates, salary increases, returns on investments and discount rates.
+A firm of consulting actuaries is engaged to provide advice on these assumptions.
+The accounts show the pension liability increased during 2014/15 to £34.754m.
+Sensitivity to the factors contributing to this estimate is shown in Note 38i.
+Debtors The most significant debtor issue for the Council is its responsibility for collecting £91.145m in business rates and council tax.
 It is however mainly as agent for government and major preceptors.
 The major recovery risk resulting from shortfalls in collection falls to these bodies.
 Various notes present debtor information.
-Note 46 shows that financial instrument debtors total £2.3m against which a bad debt provision of £0.9m has been made.
-The figures include Housing benefit debtors of £0.878m (i.e. recovery of overpayments).
+Note 41 shows that financial instrument debtors total £1.722m against which a bad debt provision of £0.957m has been made.
+This total debtors figure includes Housing benefit debtors of £0.907m (i.e. recovery of overpayments).
 Changes in the administration of benefits are pending which may affect recovery in future years.
 The provision made for these debts has therefore been increased to 90% to reflect this.
 Any additional impairment will be a charge to the Income & expenditure account.

-Asset valuations Note 12 shows that fixed assets valued at £28m are carried at either fair value or depreciated replacement cost value.
+ltem Uncertainty Effect if actual results differ Asset valuations Note 12 shows that fixed assets valued at £27.470m are carried at either fair value or depreciated replacement cost value.
 The valuations have been carried out by qualified valuers in accordance with RICS Guidance The values are only estimates and thus could over or understate the actual values realisable if sale actually occurred.
-Provisions Since the introduction of Business Rates Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2012-13 and earlier financial years in their proportionate share.
-Therefore, a provision of £1.0m has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2014.
-The estimate has been calculated using the Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of total provision up to and including 31 March 2014.
+Provisions Since the introduction of Business Rates Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2014-15 and earlier financial years in their proportionate share.
+Therefore, a provision of £0.647m has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2015.
+The estimate has been calculated using the Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of total provision up to and including 31 March 2015.
 Successful appeals in excess of the estimate will be a charge to the collection fund.
 Any successful appeals below the estimate would result in a credit to the Collection Fund.
 These additional credits or debits would be shared between precepting bodies in their proportionate share.